-Last month Marks and Spencer took on their #MarksinAction volunteering campaign in partnership with Neighbourly, which saw thousands of staff across the country lending a helping hand to over 685 community projects.
+June 2018 saw Marks and Spencer take on their #MarksinAction volunteering campaign in partnership with Neighbourly, which involved thousands of staff across the country lending a helping hand to over 685 community projects.
 The programme, which ran from the 18th to 22nd June, brought local stores and charities together to benefit the local community.
 During the week, over 5,000 staff spent over 40,000 hours participating in transformation projects nationwide, including refurbishing spaces and gardens, helping with food redistribution projects and giving skills-based support.

 The feedback has been amazing, with so many tweets and messages of thanks from the charities about the transformations that happened.
 Here are just a few of the wonderful projects that took part.

 Cliff Top Kennels Re-forming Centre, Scarborough

 This small, dedicated charity work to re-home unwanted, abandoned and stray dogs with a loving family.
 On 20th June, eight M&S volunteers revamped a static caravan used for charity committee meetings for training some of their rescue dogs and also created a beautiful garden in front.
 M&S provided a £500 donation for the materials to complete the project and volunteers got to work stripping wallpaper and re-covering walls, as well as weeding and planting flowers to transform the caravan and the land around it.
 The staff at Cliff Top Kennels Re-homing Centre said: “All of us would like to say a massive thank you to the team from M&S Scarborough who spent the day with us on Wednesday as part of M&S Making Every Moment Special campaign.
 You worked so hard, were a pleasure to work alongside and have made a huge difference.
 We really appreciate it."